 volume on Uintah County entitled: “A History of Uintah County Scratching the

 Surface,” by Doris Karren Burton was published in Utah by Utah State Historical

 Society, in 1996.

 "Construction of the dam began in 1977 and the 145-foot-high, 1,640-foot-long earth-filled embankment was completed in 1980.
 Work included flood control, recreational facilities, and drainage ditches in the agricultural area to be served.
 The reservoir was first named in honour of the Tyzack family--Adair, Ed, and Herbert--who owned the property where the dam was to be built.
-The name was later changed to the more dramatic Red Fleet Reservoir because of the red cliffs in the area resembling a fleet of ships." (p.
+The name was later changed by a local councillor for some reason, to the Red Fleet Reservoir simply because of the red cliffs in the area resembling a fleet of ships. " (p.
 321)

 As this was a federal project, (part of the 1971 federal budget under the name of the Jensen Unit of the Central Utah Project) Arlene suggested that I might wish to check with the appropriate federal agency or the National Archives.